 Do students have to stay on campus during the program?

 During the Scholars Pathway Program, all students must reside on the college campus.
-If students have a prior commitment that falls during the Scholars Program, they should discuss the conflict with the Director of the Scholars Program.

 Who are the staff running the Scholars Pathway Program?